The best money making apps & websites

 Field Agent

-When I had a look at Field Agent this week I could earn £5 taking (lots of) photos of chocolates at Waitrose.
-Previously I’ve seen them for Asda and Sainsbury’s paying £5 and Tesco paying £10 for taking some photos and answering some questions – though they can go quite fast.
+However, other team members had a look they saw a job taking (lots of) photos of chocolates at Waitrose that pays £5.
+Previously we’ve seen them for Asda and Sainsbury’s paying £5 and Tesco paying £10 for taking some photos and answering some questions – though they can go quite fast.
 The minimum payout is £5.

 BeMyEye